avii09/Virtual-Assistant/README.md

 # Virtual Assistant using Python
-Today the development of artificial intelligence (AI) systems that can organize a natural human-machine interaction are gaining in popularity.
-One of the most studied and popular was the direction of interaction, based on the understanding of the machine by the machine of the natural human language.

 ### **Aim of “Virtual Assistant”:**
 This Python project named Virtual Assistant is a software program that helps you ease your day-to-day tasks, such as taking a screenshot, performing a google search, opening a specific website, listening to a joke etc.